cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     <HighlightBox type="tip">

     There is a potentially hard-to-reproduce-in-production **race condition** bug here.
-The `loadGame` is done right after the transaction has completed.
-However, depending on the implementation of the RPC end point, your `playGuiMove` and your `loadGame` calls may be hitting two different servers on the backend.
+The `loadGame` is done immediately after the transaction has completed.
+However, depending on the implementation of the RPC end point, the `playGuiMove` and `loadGame` calls may hit two different servers on the backend.
 In some instances, the server that answers your `loadGame` may not have fully updated its store and may in fact serve you the **old** version of your game.

-    So, as your GUI matures, you may want to show the _expected_ state of the game, before you eventually show its _finalized_ state.
+    Aas your GUI matures, you may want to show the _expected_ state of the game before you eventually show its _finalized_ state.
 Sometimes you may want to show the expected state of the game even before the transaction has completed, and add visual cues hinting at the fact it is a **provisional** state.

-    The same can happen when creating the game, where the second server may return `null` if it has not been updated yet.
+    The same can happen when creating a game, where the second server may return `null` if it has not been updated yet.

     </HighlightBox>

-Now you can try yourself in the GUI.
-Of course, make sure you put your Keplr address as the black player, so that you start with this one.
-Then either you have a second account on Keplr with which to play red, or you play red from the command line.
+Now you can play test in the GUI.
+Make sure to put your Keplr address as the black player, so that you start with this one.
+You will need a second account on Keplr with which to play red, otherwise you must play red from the command line.

-Either way, you have now made it possible to play the game from the GUI.
-Congratulations.
+Either way, it is now possible to play the game from the GUI.
+Congratulations!

 ## Further exercise ideas

-* You can use the <kbd>Quit Game</kbd> button to handle a reject for instance.
+* Use the <kbd>Quit Game</kbd> button to handle a reject.
 * Add pagination to the game list.
-* All the usual GUI bells and whistles where, for instance, buttons are disabled when you ought not to be able to do the action, or a countdown to the forfeit deadline.
+* Implement typical GUI features, like disabling buttons when their action should be unavailable, or adding a countdown to the forfeit deadline.
 * Implement a Web socket to listen to changes.
-That would be useful, instead of polling, when there are two players who cannot communicate otherwise.
+That would be useful when there are two players who cannot communicate otherwise (instead of polling).
-* You will notice that, when a double (or more) capture is possible, the GUI allows you to make the multiple move in one fell swoop, i.e. with `move.length >= 2`.
-However as it is coded, the code handles only a single hop, i.e. `move[0]` and `move[1]`.
-It is however technically possible to pack more than one `PlayMove` message in a single transaction, thereby saving the player the hassle of sending multiple transactions.
+* When a double capture (or more) is possible, the GUI allows you to make multiple moves at once (with `move.length >= 2`).
+However, the code handles only a single hop (`move[0]` and `move[1]`).
+It is technically possible to pack more than one `PlayMove` message in a single transaction, saving the player from sending multiple transactions.